-I will be directing the new musical Me & Caesar Lee by Pat Holley - which potently evokes the world of 1980s R&B - in July 2014.
-A 43 year old former pop diva hopes to make a
+I am directing the new musical Me & Caesar Lee by Pat Holley, set in the world of 1980s R&B. A 43 year old former pop diva hopes to make a

 comeback by writing songs for a teen age singing group.
 Infatuated with the

 group and deeply infatuated with their 22 year old manager, she